CommonBannannas/USDCN-project3_Behavioural_Cloning/writeup.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, center lane driving in the other direction and recovering from the left and right sides of the road.
-The training data I used came form various sources: training files provided by udacity, recovery training data from [another student's github](https://github.com/cssomnath/udacity-sdc/tree/master/carnd-projects/CarND-Behavioral-Cloning/sharp_turn.zip) and my own training data of center lane driving on track 1 and driving in the inverse direction on track 1.
+The training data I used came form various sources: training files provided by Udacity, recovery training data from [another student's github](https://github.com/cssomnath/udacity-sdc/tree/master/carnd-projects/CarND-Behavioral-Cloning/sharp_turn.zip) and my own training data of center lane driving on track 1 and driving in the inverse direction on track 1.

 For details about how I created the training data, see the next section.